Empire Point in Jacksonville

 What schools serve Empire Point?

 Empire Point is served by Duval County Public Schools.
-Assignment is by address and several top schools are application magnets, so confirm the zoning for a specific home with the district locator at duvalschools.org.
-See our best schools in Duval County guide for the rankings.
+Assignment is by address and several public schools are application magnets, so confirm the zoning for a specific home with the district locator at duvalschools.org.
+See our schools in Duval County guide for the rankings.

 Why do buyers choose Empire Point?